koor-tech/handbook.koor.tech/docs/handbook/people-ops/recruiting.md

 ### Engineering Interview Process

+!!! note
+    This process is currently still under development.

 Open positions are posted on our [job board](https://koor.tech).
 Please apply through there, and your application will be reviewed and responded to.
 If it appears there's a good potential fit, here's an overview of the steps in our engineering interview process:

 1. Initial introduction - 25 minutes with either CEO or Head of Engineering.
 What we'll go through: